openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 ### postMessage<sup>9+</sup>

-postMessage(message: Object, transfer: ArrayBuffer[]): void;
+postMessage(message: Object, transfer: ArrayBuffer[]): void

-Sends a message to the worker thread.
-The data type of the message must be sequenceable.
-For details about the sequenceable data types, see [More Information](#more-information).
+Used by the host thread to send a message to the worker thread by transferring object ownership.

 **System capability**: SystemCapability.Utils.Lang